bajpaianurag/VIB_and_Attention_Mechanisms_for_Inverse_Design_of_High-Hardness_MMGs/README.md

 ## Acknowledgments

-This work was carried out at **Max-Planck-Institut for Sustainable Materials** and is supported by Alexander von Humboldt-Stiftung
+This work was carried out at **Max-Planck-Institut for Sustainable Materials** and is supported by **Alexander von Humboldt-Stiftung**.

 ---